jhpyle/docassemble/_docs/documents.md

 a missing `endif` statement, since the `p` modifier could cause the `endif` statement to be deleted before it is processed.

-The following code in a .docx template:
+The following code in a DOCX template:

 > 1. {% raw %}{% if my_var == 'A' %}{% endraw %}The variable is A.{% raw %}{% endif %}{% endraw %}
 > 2. item2